Hereditary Multiple Osteochondromas

 What are the causes of Hereditary Multiple Osteochondromas?

-Mutations in the EXT1 and EXT2 genes cause hereditary multiple osteochondromas.
-The EXT1 gene and the EXT2 gene provide instructions for producing the proteins exostosin-1 and exostosin-2, respectively.
+Changes in the EXT1 and EXT2 genes cause hereditary multiple osteochondromas.
+Genetic changes that cause disease are called pathogenic variants.
+The EXT1 and EXT2 genes provide instructions for producing the proteins exostosin-1 and exostosin-2, respectively.
 The two exostosin proteins bind together and form a complex found in a cell structure called the Golgi apparatus, which modifies newly produced enzymes and other proteins.
 In the Golgi apparatus, the exostosin-1 and exostosin-2 complex modifies a protein called heparan sulfate so it can be used by the cell.
+Heparan sulfate is involved in regulating a variety of body processes, including bone formation (ossification) and the growth and specialization (differentiation) of cartilage-forming cells called chondrocytes.

 How prevalent is Hereditary Multiple Osteochondromas?